karlstolley/drc-accessible-images/README.md

       </p>
     </div>

 The limitation to that markup is that `<div>` is a generic element, indicating only a division; adding a class of `photos` makes sense to human readers of the source code, but it has no special meaning to browsers or assistive devices.
 In the frank words of [the HTML5 specification](https://www.w3.org/TR/html5/grouping-content.html#the-div-element), “the `div` element has no special meaning at all” and therefore is “an element of last resort.”
-There is also no clear, semantic indication that the paragraph inside of the `<div>` should be treated as a caption, other than its proximity.
+There is also no semantic indication that the paragraph inside of the `<div>` is a caption, other than its proximity in the source code.
+That’s not enough.

-HTML5 introduced a number of [new semantic elements to replace generic `<div>` and `<span>` elements](http://html5forwebdesigners.com/semantics/index.html).
-Images and other media can be marked up with [the `<figure>` element](http://www.w3.org/TR/html/grouping-content.html#the-figure-element), which is "used to annotate illustrations, diagrams, photos, code listings, etc.” `<figure>` has a semantic child element, called `<figcaption>`.
-Here I’ve rewritten the example above with the new semantic elements:
+HTML5 introduced a number of [new semantic elements to replace generics like `<div>` and `<span>`](http://html5forwebdesigners.com/semantics/index.html).
+The element most relevant to marking up images and other media is [`<figure>`](http://www.w3.org/TR/html/grouping-content.html#the-figure-element), which is "used to annotate illustrations, diagrams, photos, code listings, etc.” `<figure>` has a semantic child element, called `<figcaption>` (figure caption).
+Here is the example above rewritten using the new semantic elements:

     <figure class="photo">
       <img src="flowers.jpg" alt="Photo of flowers." />